MECA-SNAKE/flipper-snake/README.md

 With the understanding of how the servos are controlled, let's now explore the different motions implemented for the snake.

 #### 1. Inchworm

---> robin mon reuf
+--> insert gif of inchworm

-To achieve an inchworm-like motion, a modification is required in the snake's movement.
+To achieve an inchworm-like motion, a modification is required in the snake's position.
 Instead of moving in a lateral undulating manner, we need to flip over the snake to allow it to move freely in the vertical direction and straight forward, rather than to the side.
 By flipping the snake, the direction of movement changes, and the snake can simulate the inchworm motion.
 This modification involves adjusting the sequence of segment movements and the coordination between the head and tail segments.
 To move, the robotic inchworm extends one segment forward while simultaneously contracting the adjacent segment backward.
 This action creates a looping or undulating motion similar to that of a real inchworm.

 #### 2. Concertina